 Differential Diagnosis - The most likely explanations for the initial presenting complaints of the patient.

-Pre Clinical Triage - The general classification of what to to next e.g. "see doctor today"
+Pre Clinical Triage - The general classification of what to next e.g. "see doctor today"

 As for the Input data, the output data has to be described in a standardized way for the MVB.
 The following list presents main established classification systems and describes the main features and usage of these